nhsconnect/gpconnect/pages/designprinciples/designprinciples_maturity_model.md

 - Unbundled direct read-only access to specific resources (see priortisation list below).

-# Prioritised Structured Content #
+# Prioritised structured content #
 This is the working list of structured resources required for Access Record v2.0 and Stage 3 RESTful access

 ## Priority confirmed ##